 - 1. Know and obey all range commands and instructors. - 2.
 Always keep your arrows in your quivers until told to shoot with the "one whistle" command. - 3.
 Only use the arrows your instructor gave you.
 Remember what they look like. - 4.
-Always keep your arrows pointed down to the floor or at the target. - 5.
-Only aim and shoot at your target downrange. - 6.
-If you drop an arrow, leave it on the ground until you are told to retrieve all your arrows. - 7.
-Always walk on the archery range. - 8.
-Always be courteous to the shooter next to you. - 9.
-Stand behind the waiting line when you are finished or not shooting. - 10.
-Only one archer may retrieve their arrows from the target at a time. - 11.
-Be sure no one is behind you when removing your arrows. - 12.
-Walk back to the waiting line and return your arrows to your quivers after retrieving them. - 13.
+When removed from the quiver, always keep your arrows pointed at the target. - 5.
+Only shoot a bow with an arrow nocked on the string. - 6.
+Only aim and shoot at your target downrange. - 7.
+If you drop an arrow, leave it on the ground until you are told to retrieve all your arrows. - 8.
+Always walk on the archery range. - 9.
+Always be courteous to the shooter next to you. - 10.
+Stand behind the waiting line when you are finished or not shooting. - 11.
+Only one archer may retrieve their arrows from the target at a time. - 12.
+Be sure no one is too close behind you when removing your arrows. - 13.
+After removing arrows from the targets, with arrow points covered, walk to return your arrows to your quivers and go behind the waiting line. - 14.
 SAFETY IS ALWAYS FIRST PRIORITY!